nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 - 1a.
 Save file does not exist.

-  - 1a1. `BizBook` shows a warning message.
+  - 1a1.
+Actor shows a warning message.
-  - 1a2. `BizBook` creates a new save file.
+  - 1a2.
+Actor creates a new save file.
-  - 1a3. `BizBook` loads an empty contact list.
+  - 1a3.
+Actor loads an empty contact list.

   Use case ends.

 - 3.1a.
 Line does not fit proper contact format.

-  - 3.1a1. `BizBook` ignores line.
+  - 3.1a1.
+Actor ignores line.
-  - 3.1a2. `BizBook` shows a warning message.
+  - 3.1a2.
+Actor` shows a warning message.

   Use case resumes at step 3.1.